-inApril is the independent provider of Venator, the complete and fully automated ocean bottom node (OBN) based seabed seismic solution.
+inApril is an independent supplier of OBS technology as well as the independent provider of Venator, the complete and fully automated ocean bottom node (OBN) based seabed seismic solution.
 We offer a step change in the safe and efficient operation of seabed seismic surveys by providing cost-effective technology options needed for exploring and developing the world’s ‘harder to find’ hydrocarbon reserves.

 Our multi-disciplinary team of experienced industry professionals began working on Venator in 2012.
 The starting point was that oil companies well understood the superior imaging quality of seabed seismic data compared with towed-streamer solutions.
 However, companies continued to be deterred because of the historical high cost, duration and complicated logistics of conventional cable- and node-based systems.
 That is the challenge which we have successfully addressed.